 Reframing the Growth vs. Value Debate

-There are two main reasons why we think the growth versus value debate should be reframed.
-The first is that there are many definitions of value investing.
-The following are a few of the broad categories of value investment styles:
+There are two main reasons we think the Growth versus Value debate should be reframed.
+The first is that there are many definitions of Value investing.
+Following are some of the broad categories of Value investment styles:

-- Closet value indexers: There are also large swathes of value investors that use a combination of relative and deep value, but actually invest with a keen eye to their value benchmarks and rationalize decisions based on being “overweight” or “underweight” a stock or sector.
-In essence, they are macro investors that impose their macroeconomic or sector allocation viewpoints on a value benchmark map.
+- Closet Value Indexers: There are also large swathes of Value investors who use a combination of Relative and Deep Value, but actually invest with a keen eye on their Value benchmarks and rationalize decisions based on being “overweight” or “underweight” a stock or sector.
+In essence, they are macro investors who impose their macroeconomic or sector allocation viewpoints on a Value benchmark map.

-Beutel Goodman does not fit any of these traditional value investing “moulds”.
+Beutel Goodman does not fit any of these traditional value investing “molds”.

-The second reason that we would modify the growth versus value debate is that we run concentrated and high-conviction portfolios that are unique compared to any benchmark, including value benchmarks.
-Quite simply, we do not own the market.
-We own 25 to 35 businesses that in our view, based on our strict investment research guidelines, are gems.
+The second reason that we do not engage in the Growth versus Value debate is that we run concentrated and high-conviction portfolios that are unique compared to any benchmark, including Value benchmarks.
+Put simply, we do not own the market.
+We own 25 to 35 businesses that, in our view, have strong fundamentals and great potential.
 As such, our active share is consistently high against any benchmark.
-Our U.S. equity portfolio will be almost as different from the Russell 1000 Value Index as it will be from the Russell 1000 Growth Index.
-Therefore, if “value” greatly underperforms growth, it does not mean that we, as value investors, will necessarily underperform growth, and vice versa.
-Again, we take an absolute approach to investing with the goal of providing downside protection and superior risk-adjusted returns over the long term.
+For instance, our U.S. equity portfolio will be almost as different from the Russell 1000 Value Index as it will be from the Russell 1000 Growth Index.
+Therefore, if Value greatly underperforms Growth, it does not mean that we, as value investors, will necessarily underperform Growth (and vice versa).
+We take an absolute approach to investing, with the goal of providing downside protection and superior risk-adjusted returns over the long term.

 We Define Value on our Terms

-We take a unique approach to investing and it starts with the mindset that we are looking for exceptional businesses that we can own forever – as long as their valuations do not become excessive.
-If our investment theses on most of those quality businesses is correct, and we have limited the downside on the ones we get wrong (and we will get some wrong!), then our clients will do well over the long term.
+We take a unique approach to investing that starts with the mindset that we are looking for exceptional businesses that we can own forever (as long as their valuations do not become excessive).
+If our investment theses on most of those undervalued quality businesses are correct and we have limited the downside on the ones we get wrong (which is an inevitability of investing), then we will meet our clients’ goals over the long term.

 We believe this simple perspective is incredibly powerful.
-It keeps us intensely focused on our current holdings and our search for the next 25-35 gems that may meet our high investment hurdle rates.
-We spend little to no time worried about what we do not own, and often pass on stocks that do well if the quality of the business does not meet our high thresholds or the margin of safety in terms of downside protection.
-Our focus is on getting the stocks we own correct and searching for the next group to add to our watchlists.
+It keeps us intensely focused on our current holdings and our search for the next 25-35 prospective opportunities that may meet our high investment hurdle rates.
+We spend little to no time worried about what we do not own, and pass on stocks that do well frequently.
+If the quality of the business does not meet our high thresholds, or the margin of safety (in terms of downside protection) is not high enough, we move on to the next idea.
+Making sure the stocks we own are the right fit for our portfolios is always the priority.

 The Beutel Goodman Value Equation

-Our definition of a value investment is a great franchise trading at a significant discount to intrinsic value.
-But what exactly makes for a great franchise, and how do you quantify a significant discount?
+Our definition of Value means a great franchise that is trading at a significant discount to intrinsic value.
+But what exactly makes a great franchise and how do you quantify a significant discount?

 Emphasize Value, but Never Sacrifice Quality

-For us, a great franchise is a business that generates high and sustainable free cash flows over a business cycle.
-Lots of companies can generate high free cash flows over brief periods, so this is where “quality” becomes important.
-Quality companies can sustain high returns on capital, and therefore high free cash flows, over longer periods of time.
-To expand, our view of quality is based on the following financial and competitive principles.
+A great franchise is a business that generates high and sustainable free cash flows over a business cycle.
+Many companies can generate high free cash flows over brief periods, so this is where “quality” becomes important.
+Quality companies can sustain high returns on capital and, therefore, high free cash flows, over longer periods of time.
+Our view of quality is based on the following financial and competitive principles.

 - The ability to sustain high cash flows and returns is a critical variable in our definition of a great franchise.
 Sustainability comes from having a strong competitive position with a wide protective moat.
-We love investing in companies in oligopolistic markets.
-Companies without fragmented competition, that dominate a specific market niche or that have high structural barriers to entry can sustain high returns over long periods.
+We like companies that operate in oligopolistic markets.
+Companies without fragmented competition, that dominate a specific market niche or that have high structural barriers to entry, can sustain high returns over long periods.

 - Another critical defining factor of a great franchise is management alignment.
-All the free cash flow a business generates is useless if bad management fritters it away on bad acquisitions or by investing in the wrong areas.
-This happens more often when management alignment with shareholders is out of balance.
-For example, if management teams are paid to grow at any cost, they will invest whatever capital necessary to reach growth targets, no matter how destructive it is to the balance sheet or long-term sustainability of the business.
+The free cash flow a business generates is useless if bad management fritters it away on ill-thought acquisitions or by investing in the wrong areas.
+This happens more often when management is not in alignment with shareholders’ interests.
+We believe that if management teams are paid to grow at any cost, they will invest whatever capital is necessary to reach growth targets, no matter how destructive it is to the balance sheet or long-term sustainability of the business.

 Significant Discount = 50% Return to Intrinsic Value

 Relative valuation approaches are relative by definition: they change with time and views on value shift based on where markets drift.
 We are absolute investors.
 We focus on absolute share prices and are not occupied with broad market movements.
-We do our best to deal with what we can directly control, and limit factoring in variables that are out of our control.
+We do our best to deal with what we can directly control and limit factoring in variables that are out of our control.
 If we are content with the absolute returns offered in quality businesses, we do not need to “time” when markets are willing to overpay for stocks.
 We know what we do not know.
-That is, we know that there are too many variables involved in the decision tree to try to make the correct call on how valuations will move in the near term.
-The greater the number of branches, the lower the probability of success.
+That is, we know that there are too many variables involved to make the correct call on how valuations will move in the near term.
+The greater the number of variables, the lower the probability of success.
 We do not like probabilities that get close to zero.
 In our view, the best way to win is to refrain from betting.

-We therefore focus on what is most in our control as investors: intrinsic value, which we define as the present value of sustainable free cash flows.
-For us, a significant discount to intrinsic value is a 1/3 discount over a three-year investment cycle, or stated differently, a 50% return to intrinsic value.
-We do not invest in any stock for which our models suggest we cannot obtain at least this return to our target price.
+We, therefore, focus on what is most in our control as investors: intrinsic value, which we define as the present value of sustainable free cash flows.
+A significant discount to intrinsic value is a 1/3 discount over a three-year investment cycle, or stated differently, a 50% return to intrinsic value.
+We do not invest in any stock for which we cannot envision this return to our target price.

-There is no great mystery about why we chose 50% as our return threshold.
-We deliberately set a high hurdle rate to ensure that only the highest quality ideas qualify.
-In addition to driving a high hurdle, that threshold is a great way to protect our downside.
-Specifically, if we can find a great franchise that is trading at a 50% discount to our estimate of its intrinsic value, your downside should be limited.
-We look for a 3:1 upside-to-downside ratio to provide a solid margin of safety.
-Regardless of why we chose 50%, this threshold has historically served our clients well over the long term.
+We deliberately set a high return threshold of 50%, both to ensure that only the best ideas qualify for our portfolios, and to protect our downside risk.
+Specifically, it is our view that if a franchise is trading at a 50% discount to our estimate of its intrinsic value, its downside should be limited.
+We look for a 3:1 upside-to-downside ratio to provide a margin of safety that we deem adequate.
+It is our experience that this 50% threshold has served our clients well over the long term.

 Focusing on the Right Question

-Rather than focusing on whether growth investing is better than value investing and vice versa, we believe the debate should revolve around the coexistence of growth, quality and value factors in investing.
-All three are in fact critically important.
+Rather than focusing on whether Growth investing is better than Value investing and vice versa, we believe the debate should revolve around the coexistence of Growth, Quality and Value factors in investing.
+All three of these factors are critically important.

-As “value” investors, you may find it hard to believe that we are defending growth.
-To be clear, we are not defending high multiple stocks that discount high and long-term (practically perpetual, in today’s markets) future growth estimates that will be very difficult to achieve.
-We are defending the notion that growth is important for value creation and in determining business value.
-We do not invest in declining franchises, but we are not afraid of investing in companies that face declines because of end-market cyclicality, as long as the company’s long-term growth prospects are clear and positive.
-Growth is essential as a lever to, at a minimum, maintain profitability and cash flows, and can act as a multiplier that assists in compounding returns via better leverage of operating and capital costs.
+As Value investors, our defence of Growth may appear to be incongruent.
+To be clear, we are not defending high-multiple stocks that discount high and long-term future growth estimates that may prove difficult to achieve.
+We are defending the notion that Growth is important for value creation and in determining business value.
+We do not invest in declining franchises, but we will not hesitate to invest in companies that face declines due to end-market cyclicality, as long as the company’s long-term growth prospects appear to be clear and positive.
+It is our view that Growth is essential as a lever to, at a minimum, maintain profitability and cash flows, and can act as a multiplier that assists in compounding returns via better leverage of operating and capital costs.

-Quality is also essential, as high-return businesses are worth more than low-return businesses.
-A business that generates high returns can be inexpensive if it trades at 13x free cash flows, while a low-return business can be expensive if it trades at 8x free cash flows.
+Quality is also essential, in our view, as high-return companies are worth more to us than low-return companies.
+The stock price of a company that generates high returns can be deemed inexpensive if it trades at 13x free cash flows, while the stock price of a low-return company can be deemed expensive if it trades at 8x free cash flows.
 At returns below the cost of capital, the faster a bad business grows, the less it is worth!

-Finally, value is critical to deciding where to invest client capital.
-Investing is not just about finding great business models in excellent end markets, and that have wide moats that defend profitability.
-What you pay for implied growth and profitability is as important in the long term as what the growth and profitability actually become.
-It is a simple concept that generally gets ignored in momentum markets.
+Finally, we believe that Value is a critical consideration in deciding where to invest client capital.
+Investing, in our view, is not just about finding companies with sound business models and wide moats that defend profitability.
+What you pay for implied growth and profitability is as important in the long term as what the growth and profitability actually become – a simple concept that often gets ignored in momentum markets.

-High valuations not only require high growth to endure, they also imply high returns on capital – and that growth and return levels are sustainable over a very long investment horizon.
-We believe it is difficult to forecast factors such as the growth of a company seven years out with any kind of precision.
+High valuations not only require high growth to endure, they also imply high returns on capital and that these growth and return levels are sustainable over a long-term investment horizon.
+We believe it is difficult to forecast factors such as the growth of a company, seven years out, with any kind of precision.
 In addition, the farther out you forecast these high rates of growth and return on capital, the more your margin of safety declines.
-Great companies can continue to execute well even in situations where they face lower valuation multiples due, for example, to concerns arising about the rate and longevity of growth and returns.
-Companies that can compound earnings at 10% growth at 25%+ rate of return on invested capital (ROIC) for 20 years are extremely rare, yet large swathes of the market currently discount companies in this scenario.
-Valuation can be ignored for relatively long periods of time, but eventually fundamentals matter, and you run out of investors willing to overpay for stocks.
+Fundamentally sound companies can potentially continue to perform well even in situations where they face valuation-multiple compression due, for example, to concerns arising about the rate and longevity of growth and returns.
+Companies that can compound earnings at 10% and grow at a 25%+ rate of return on invested capital (ROIC) for 20 years are extremely rare, yet large swathes of the market are currently priced for this scenario.
+Valuation can be ignored for relatively long periods of time, but eventually the “greater fool” theory wanes.
+When you are trying to sell something that is overpriced, you may run out of greater fools willing to overpay for it.

 Related Topics and Links of Interest